 Visit Villajoyosa: One of the Best Alicante Day Trips

-Villajoyosa, known in Valencian (similar to Catalan) as La Vila Joiosa, and referred to by locals simply as La Vila, is a stunning, quaint, and uniquely special coastal town in the Province of Alicante.
+Villajoyosa, known in Valencian (similar to Catalan) as La Vila Joiosa, and referred to by locals simply as La Vila, is a stunning, quaint, and uniquely special coastal city in the Province of Alicante.

 Located north of Alicante, Villajoyosa boasts over 3 miles of beach.
 These include the main Platja Centre, which is lined with bars and restaurants.
 There are also dozens of smaller, private coves ideal for snorkeling.

-I love that this little fishing village has so much to offer, catering to anybody drawn to its beaches, gastronomy, or hiking trails.
+This little fishing village has so much to offer, catering to anybody drawn to its beaches, gastronomy, or hiking trails.
+Explore the many highlights of this beautiful town on a day trip from Alicante.

 What to Visit in Villajoyosa